 Alex is the Regulatory Affairs Manager at OpenBiome, helping to push forward OpenBiome’s policy efforts and overseas partnerships.
 She graduated from Harvard Divinity School, where she received a master’s degree in Religion, Ethics, and Politics.
 Between her undergraduate studies at Princeton and arriving in Boston, Alex worked in education policy at the Center for American Progress in Washington, D.C.
 She is excited to fuse academic, professional, and personal interests to help OpenBiome expand clinical access to this critical treatment.

 Michael is the Clinical Outreach Manager at OpenBiome.
 He graduated from North Carolina State University with a degree in Business Administration with concentrations in Marketing and Human Resource Management.
 Michael has vast experience managing major hospital and pharmaceutical accounts, and is excited to help grow existing and future relationships OpenBiome partners!

-Deberly is the Senior Business Operations Associate at OpenBiome.
+Deberly is the Finance and Grants Manager at OpenBiome.
 She is a recent graduate of Princeton University, with a concentration in anthropology.
 Her past research focused on non-profit marketing in classical music based on specific cultural values, but she is excited to explore another obscure anthropological interest, traditions and standards within the medical system, while at OpenBiome.
 Deberly loves non-profits, helping others whenever possible, and organization, so she’s especially delighted to support the OpenBiome team in any and all things administrative.